ZeMendes17/SIO_Vulnerabilities/README.md

 # DETI Store

+1st Project for Informatics and Organizational Security class.
+The objective of this project is to create a website and fix the security vulnerabilities that can be exploited by attackers.

 ## Description

 Welcome to DETI Store, your one-stop destination for a feature-rich online shopping experience.
 We've integrated a diverse array of functionalities to ensure your shopping is both effortless and convenient.
 Here's an overview of what you can anticipate: